 And so the people at the San Jose Mercury News are beside themselves.

-Why we're the news division.
+Why, we're the news division.

-Why we we're immune from bottom line.
+We're immune from bottom line.

-We're public service, uh, saving America, destroying Republicans.
+We're public service, saving America, destroying Republicans.

 You can't hold us to bottom line.